betocantu93/ember-udem-tutorial/README.md

 # ember-udem-tutorial

-This README outlines the details of collaborating on this Ember addon.
+This is a set of dependencies for one command Installation and setup of https://github.com/betocantu93/twitch-app

 ## Installation